5jt/dyalog-cookbook/manuscript/10_documentation.md

       Version
 ~~~

-For a more detailed list with arguments and results specify `]ADoc #.HandleError -summary -full`.
+For a more detailed list with arguments and results specify `]ADoc #.HandleError -summary=full`.

 ### Get it all